terra-campaigns/arrival/chapters/chap026.md

 - Anaks ([mob_elite_small](../statblocks/mob_elite_small.md)) and/or Constructs ([mob_special_small](../statblocks/mob_special_small.md))
 - Mercians chasing the PCs - [antinom](../statblocks/antinom.md) and [mob_elite_small](../statblocks/mob_elite_small.md)

-1. **Sandstorm of Screams (Environment)**: A supernatural sandstorm engulfs the party, filled with the anguished screams of those who died in the desert.
-Navigating through the storm tests the party's endurance and sanity, with the risk of becoming disoriented or stumbling upon a hidden menace.
-2. **Construct Sentinel (Construct)**: A damaged war construct, still following its last orders, challenges the party.
+1. **Construct Sentinel (Construct)**: A damaged war construct, still following its last orders, challenges the party.
 This encounter could lead to combat, a chance to salvage technology, or even an ally if they manage to reprogram or repair the construct.
-3. **Machina Ruins (Environment)**: Exploring a half-buried outpost reveals ancient war machines, some still operational.
+2. **Machina Ruins (Environment)**: Exploring a half-buried outpost reveals ancient war machines, some still operational.
 The party must navigate traps and defense mechanisms left active, offering opportunities to acquire powerful but potentially dangerous technology.
-4. **Desert Marauders (Humans/Natural Beasts)**: A band of scavengers, riding war-beasts adapted to the desert, ambushes the party.
+3. **Desert Marauders (Humans/Natural Beasts)**: A band of scavengers, riding war-beasts adapted to the desert, ambushes the party.
 These marauders are well-informed about the area and might possess items or knowledge crucial to navigating the desert and reaching The Forge.
-5. **Oasis of Illusions (Environment/Magic)**: A seemingly lush oasis in the middle of the desert turns out to be an illusion cast by a desperate mage seeking to lure travelers.
-The mage, driven mad by isolation and the desert's harshness, might be a foe, a source of information, or in need of rescue.
-6. **Desert Mirage (Environment/Personal Panic Event):** As the sun beats down, a seemingly real vision of an oasis lures the party, only to disappear upon approach, testing their resolve and sanity.
+4. **Desert Mirage (Environment/Personal Panic Event):** As the sun beats down, a seemingly real vision of an oasis lures the party, only to disappear upon approach, testing their resolve and sanity.
-7. **The Weeping Plains (Environment/Natural Beasts):** A sudden, eerie rain transforms the plains into a mud-trap, where predatory plants await their next meal, hidden beneath the surface.
+5. **The Weeping Plains (Environment/Natural Beasts):** A sudden, eerie rain transforms the plains into a mud-trap, where predatory plants await their next meal, hidden beneath the surface.
-8. **Encounter at the Abandoned Shrine (Uncreated/Natural Beasts):** Investigating an ancient shrine, the party stumbles upon a congregation of uncreated beings worshipping alongside mutated wildlife, a rare moment of peace in a chaotic world.
+6. **Encounter at the Abandoned Shrine (Uncreated/Natural Beasts):** Investigating an ancient shrine, the party stumbles upon a congregation of uncreated beings worshipping alongside mutated wildlife, a rare moment of peace in a chaotic world.

 > [!info]- Information pool
 > ![Information pool](arrival/_informationPool.md)